yahm0/Accurate-Employee-Tracker/README.md

 ```bash
 npm install
 ```
 4. Set up your MySQL database and configure the connection settings in a .env file.
-You can use the provided .env.example as a template.

 5. Seed your database with initial data if needed.
 ```bash